elatov/elatov.github.io/_posts/2012-08-26-vcap5-dcd-objective-3-1-transition-from-a-logical-design-to-a-vsphere-5-physical-design.md

 > *   Datastore Consumer
 > *   Network Consumer

 The default should be enough for most cases.
 It depends on how many people are actually going to be working on the virtualized environment and what policies have been set in place.
-For example if there is a change control in place for deploying a VM, then have a dedicated &#8220;Virtual Machine Power User&#8221; role defined to have the ability to create VMs.
-Also have a bunch of users be in the &#8220;Virtual Machine Users&#8221; role and they will be only allowed to use the VMs.
-With both of these in place, you can ensure that one person keeps track of changes ( what VMs are deployed ) and regular users in the &#8220;Virtual Machine Users&#8221; won&#8217;t be able to make any changes, but can still use the VMs that are already deployed.
+For example if there is a change control in place for deploying a VM, then have a dedicated "Virtual Machine Power User" role defined to have the ability to create VMs.
+Also have a bunch of users be in the "Virtual Machine Users" role and they will be only allowed to use the VMs.
+With both of these in place, you can ensure that one person keeps track of changes ( what VMs are deployed ) and regular users in the "Virtual Machine Users" won't be able to make any changes, but can still use the VMs that are already deployed.

 <div class="SPOSTARBUST-Related-Posts">
   <H3>